Copyright ę1994-2018 by Mike Quigley. No reproduction of any kind without permission.

 DVD/VHS COLUMBIA HOUSE VERSION - ORIGINAL PILOT

 Production number is 1310-5246-2669.
-DVD total time is 1:36:58; the Columbia House VHS tape time is 1:35:19.
-I have no explanation for the difference here.
-These are supposed to be the same thing.
-The DVD has a blab at the beginning, approximately 21 seconds long, explaining that the two-hour pilot was broadcast a week before the show began.
-(This 21 seconds is not included in the above figure for the DVD.)
+DVD total time is 1:37:24; the Columbia House VHS tape time is 1:35:19.
+The DVD has a card at the beginning, approximately 21 seconds long, explaining that the two-hour pilot was broadcast a week before the show began.

-This consists of the original pilot edited into two 1-hour episodes which were shown at the end of season one.
+This consists of the original pilot edited into two one-hour episodes which were shown at the end of season one after the other episodes had finished.
 My version came from KICU in San Jose.

 The production number is 1310-1729-1383 for each of both parts.
 According to some CBS episode listing I have, the production numbers for parts one and two as separate episodes are supposedly 1331/6824 and 1331/6825 respectively.
 These two numbers (the last part of each) are the same as in the CBS syndication bible.
 This information is for "international syndication only."
 There is nothing about the original pilot in this listing at all; the CBS bible (see my WWW site) explains how the two-hour shows are numbered.